fx-giant/chatbot-demo-kit/ReadMe.md

 2. **Ava**
 - isDebug *default: true* toggle to false if all error wanted to be suppressed
 - avaUrl
-> Protip: *If it’s in self-hosted mode, consider proxying ava web to reduce clutter of cors between web and services*
+> Protip: *If it’s in self-hosted mode, consider proxying ava web to reduce clutter of CORS between web and services*

 ---